HIGH SCHOOL DUAL ENROLLMENT (HSDE) APPLICATIONS FOR

-Applications for the upcoming semester, the HSDE Student and Family Guide, and the HSDE Approved Course List will be available below.
+Information for the upcoming semester, the HSDE Student and Family Guide and the HSDE Approved Course List, will be available below.

 Students in local schools must meet with the HS guidance counselor to get signed approval to participate in the program.
 Home Education students: Instead of meeting with a guidance counselor, your application requires a Home Education Articulation Agreement and Course Request form to be signed by a parent/guardian.